DanCardin/cappa/docs/source/invoke.md

 ### Unfulfilled Dependencies

-Should an argument be neither an explicitly annotated `Dep`, nor typed as one of the available implicit dependencies in the heirarchy, then it's considered unfulfilled.
+Should an argument be neither an explicitly annotated `Dep`, nor typed as one of the available implicit dependencies in the hierarchy, then it's considered unfulfilled.

 If the argument to the callable has a default value, then the argument will